-Emphasize meatless meals
+Emphasize plant-based meals

-With the help and guidance of HSI, Africa, launching a Green Monday program is easier than you think.
+With the help and guidance of HSI/Africa, launching a Green Monday program is easier than you think.
 Want to host a free event for culinary teams, dietitians, nutritionists or other food service professionals to learn about plant-based cooking?

 Marketing and promotion

 HSI/Africa can assist you with marketing the new plant-based meals and menus.
 This can consist of point of sale materials, posters, customer incentives, presentations to staff, web site content, and drafted letters for staff/customers.